 What is driving these market dynamics?

-- improvements in accelerating renewable energy efficiency,
+- accelerating improvements in renewable energy efficiency,

 - the move towards sustainability among institutional investors